estevebadia/switch_config/README.md

 cd mod/lti/source
 git clone https://github.com/estevebadia/switch_config.git
 ```
+Visit your Moodle as admin and update the database as required.
 ## Update
 Update from git.
 From Moodle base folser:
 ```
 cd mod/lti/source/switch_config
 git pull
 ```
+Visit your Moodle as admin and update the database as required.
 ## Setup
 After having downloaded the plugin code, login to Moodle with administrator rights and install the plugin.
 Fill in the configuration settings *Kaltura host* and *LTI user_id paramater*.
 The options for Id are the standard user fields `id`, `username`, `email` and `idnumber` and any custom profile field of type text.
 It is important that you set a valid *Kaltura host* before configuring the tools.